brunovlucena/scarlet/README.md

 * Voice-activated cluster querying
 * Monitoring dashboard access

-*Mobile app download links will be available soon.*
+Note: This is a vision. *Mobile app download links will be available in my lifetime.*

 ---